carbon-language/carbon-lang/clang/docs/LanguageExtensions.rst

 whether a C++ template specialization is ODR-equivalent), but is not part of the type.

-An enable_if expression will be evaluated by substituting the values of the parameters from the call site into the arguments in the expression and determining whether the result is true.
-If the result is false or could not be determined through constant expression evaluation, then this overload will not be chosen and the reason supplied in the string will be given to the user if their code does not compile as a result.
+The enable_if expression is evaluated as if it were the body of a bool-returning constexpr function declared with the arguments of the function it is being applied to, then called with the parameters at the callsite.
+If the result is false or could not be determined through constant expression evaluation, then this overload will not be chosen and the provided string may be used in a diagnostic if the compile fails as a result.

 Because the enable_if expression is an unevaluated context, there are no global state changes, nor the ability to pass information from the enable_if